ADE: Values & Commitments

 Amsterdam Dance Event is deeply connected to its local community, and we are committed to using our platform to drive positive social change.
 We recognize that electronic music has the power to bring people together, spark important conversations, and challenge societal norms.

-In collaboration with initiatives like Music Moves, we host events that focus on marginalized communities, such as Liberated People, which supports survivors of sexual assault, and Movement, which creates space for asylum seekers and migrants to connect through music.
-Additionally, our collaborations with local organizations such as Zuidoost City and Danspaleis allow us to reach diverse communities across Amsterdam.
+In collaboration with organisations like Music Moves, we host events that focus on audiences with distance to the dancefloor, such as Liberated People, which supports survivors of sexual assault, and Movement, which creates space for asylum seekers and migrants to connect through music.
+Additionally, our collaborations with local organizations such as OSCAM and Danspaleis allow us to reach diverse communities across Amsterdam, including neighborhoods like Amsterdam-Zuidoost.

 Similarly, ADE's musical and cultural offering is home to many local initiatives with an impactful agenda.
-Initiatives such as Rooted In Culture and To Dance Is To Be Free focus on the freedom of expression, emancipation and creativity in Amsterdam's club scene.
+Projects such as Rooted In Culture and To Dance Is To Be Free focus on the freedom of expression, emancipation and creativity in Amsterdam's club scene.
 In addition, ADE has hosted free events to make its offering more accessible to new visitors and those that are unable to purchase tickets, with artistic daytime events at Westerkerk, De School, Het HEM, record stores and more, as well as nighttime festival events throughout the city.
-ADE has organised the free-to-attend ADE Hangover for a number of years on ADE's Sunday, that offers a wide variety of events and activities in collaboration with its program partners, at no charge.
-We have also initiated the ADE Festival Committee to ensure that our programming meets the highest standards of inclusivity, from offering tickets to newcomers to creating more equitable opportunities for artists and professionals from diverse backgrounds.
+In addition, ADE has organised the free-to-attend ADE Hangover for a number of years on ADE's Sunday, that offers a wide variety of events and activities in collaboration with its program partners, at no charge.

 Key Highlights:

 • Music Moves: Empowering marginalized groups through music.
-Events like Liberated People (support for sexual assault survivors) and ADAMMIX (open stage for diverse communities).
+Events like Liberated People (support for sexual assault survivors) and ADAMMIX.

-• Collaborations with local programs such as Zuidoost City.
+• Collaborations with OSCAM and local programs in Amsterdam-Zuidoost.

 • Conference topics on mental health, diversity, and inclusion to foster a more inclusive music industry, including hands-on workshops and mentor programs in collaboration with Shesaid.so and more.

-• Programming focused on reaching underrepresented communities and first-time ADE attendees, such as the wide variety of free-to-attend events alongside Music Moves events for people with distance to the dancefloor (i.e. deaf people, newcomers in our country, homeless people, the elderly and more), and accessibility initiatives in cooperation with ADE Green.
+• Programming focused on reaching underrepresented groups and first-time ADE attendees, such as the wide variety of free-to-attend events alongside Music Moves events for people with distance to the dancefloor (i.e. deaf people, newcomers in our country, homeless people, the elderly and more), and accessibility programs in cooperation with HandicapNL.

 ADE’s influence extends far beyond Amsterdam and the Netherlands.
 As a global platform, the ADE Foundation is dedicated to fostering international collaborations and addressing pressing global issues.
 The power of music is to unite people and create positive change worldwide.